magicknight/quasar-docker/README.md

 1. [client-dev](https://github.com/quasarframework/quasar-docker/tree/master/client-dev) - this directory holds files for developing a Quasar app via Docker.
 2. [quasar-dev](https://github.com/quasarframework/quasar-docker/tree/master/quasar-dev) - this directory holds files for developing Quasar itself via Docker.
 (WIP - coming soon!!!)
-3. [container-dev](https://github.com/quasarframework/quasar-docker/tree/master/quasar-dev) - this directory holds the dockerfile, which will set up the container creating environment and is intended only for Quasar core team developers.
+3. [container-dev](https://github.com/quasarframework/quasar-docker/tree/master/quasar-dev) - this directory holds the dockerfile, which will set up the container creating environment and is intended only for Quasar core team developers.(WIP - coming soon!!!)

 If you have any questions, please use the [Quasar forum](http://forum.quasar-framework.org/) or the https://gitter.im/quasarframework/Lobby.
 If you have any issue or suggestions, we'd be happy if you could report them in [Github](https://github.com/quasarframework/quasar-docker).